fmurer/elk_supporting_scripts/README.md

 This repository contains scripts to support the use of and digital forensic investigations with (SOF-)ELK

+## Requirements

+* ELK stack with Logstash configured to expect input from Winlogbeat (in the example below, Logstash has a beats input listening on port 5045).

 ## Usage
 ```PowerShell
 PS C:\elk_supporting_scripts> .\load_offline_evtx_to_elk.ps1